Jacksonville and Ponte Vedra Parenting Coordination

 Florida Parenting Coordination Center

 We have been practicing Parenting Coordination since 2009.
 Dr. Justin D’Arienzo, Jacksonville Psychologist, and Ms. Cynthia Salameh, Jacksonville Attorney, are both Qualified Parenting Coordinators and Certified Florida Supreme Court Family Mediators.
-They provide parenting coordination from their Jacksonville, Florida office serving the Fourth Circuit (Clay, Duval, and Nassau Counties) and Seventh Circuit (Flagler, Putnam, St. Johns and Volusia Counties).
+They provide parenting coordination from their Jacksonville, Florida offices serving the Fourth Circuit (Clay, Duval, and Nassau Counties) and Seventh Circuit (Flagler, Putnam, St. Johns and Volusia Counties).
 Both offices are centrally located in Jacksonville, Florida (Town Center and San Jose).

 Dr. D’Arienzo and Ms. Salameh welcome you to the Florida Parenting Coordination Center located in Jacksonville, Florida.
 We invite you or your attorney to contact us about our parenting coordination services or consultation regarding your case.